inkaonkala/Bananapeel/README.md

 # Bananapeel
 Could we write here if merged and what we made, with date?

-We can clean the log in ewery 3 days or so ...
+We can clean the log in every 3 days or so ...